bensig/benobi-one-src/content/posts/writing_spec_docs.md

 Now, you will have something that everyone can look at and agree upon.
 It might seem like a lot of work to do this for describing how a user logs into your app - but, it's not as complicated as letting your team figure this out on their own and then find out that it's done in a way that disagrees with your company's ethos or best practices in some way.

-## How do you know when a spec doc is done?
+## How do you know when a spec doc is done

 There is a way to know when you are done.
 Whenever no one has any more questions about what you are building based on reading the spec document, then you are good.
 The two most critical people to understand the document fully is the developer and the product owner.